rotelstift/refactoring-training/README.md

 2. Run `.\docker.ps1`

     1. If it don't work, Run `Set-ExecutionPolicy RemoteSigned` on Powershell with Administrator.
+    2. It is needed to rewrite path to your path.

 3. Run `npm init` in docker.